-Initial value: allows setting (in tens of a watt) the value that, at least in the beginning, the energy saver will assume as the lower limit while measuring power.
-If this is set to value "0", KES will not monitor whether the power consumption becomes or not lower than a particular lower limit.
-The value of the lower limit, however, can be modified in runtime through the communication object "Lower limit".
-In the case of parameterizing a value other than 0 for this field, it will be as well necessary to configure the parameters described below, which define how the lower limit monitoring behaves.
+- Initial Value: allows setting (in tens of watts) the value that, at least in the beginning, the Energy Saver will assume as the lower limit while measuring power.
+If this is set to "0", KES will not monitor whether the power consumption becomes or not lower than a particular lower limit.
+The value of the lower limit, however, can be modified in runtime through the "Lower Limit" communication object.
+In the case of parameterising a value other than "0" for this field, it will be as well necessary to configure the parameters described below, which define how the lower limit monitoring behaves. - When Under Limit, Send: allows setting the value ("0" or "1") that will be written to the "Low Consumption Indicator" object when the instant power becomes lower than the value defined as the lower limit, making the user aware of this low-consumption situation in the system.

-- When under limit, send: allows setting the value ("0" or "1") that will be written to the object "Low consumption Indicator" when the instant power becomes lower than the value defined as the lower limit, making the user aware of this low-consumption situation in the system. - Send Object when Over Limit?: this parameter allows specifying whether the object "Low Consumption Indicator" should send or not the inverted value (i.e., "0" if the above parameter is set to "1") once the instant power is back again over the lower limit (or over the lower limit plus the deadband or margin configured through the parameter explained below), making the user aware of the end of the low-consumption situation.. - Hysteresis over limit: this parameter can be used to avoid consecutive low-consumption indicators every time the instant power -after having become lower than the lower limit and therefore having activated the indicator- is no longer lower than the limit but then becomes lower again.
-By configuring a certain margin with a value other than 0 (in tens of a watt), every time the low-consumption indicator is triggered, it will be necessary that the measured power reaches lower limit plus margin before further low consumptions trigger the indicator again.
+- Send Object when Over Limit?: this parameter allows specifying whether the "Low Consumption Indicator" object should send or not the inverted value (i.e., "0" if the previous parameter was set to "1") once the instant power is again over the lower limit (or over the lower limit plus the deadband or margin configured through the parameter explained below), making the user aware of the end of the low-consumption situation.. - Hysteresis Over Limit: this parameter can be used to avoid sending consecutive low-consumption indicators every time the instant power -after having become lower than the lower limit and therefore having activated the indicator- is no longer lower than the limit but then becomes lower again.
+By configuring a certain margin with a value other than "0" (in tens of watts), every time the low-consumption indicator is triggered, it will be necessary that the measured power reaches lower limit plus margin before further low consumptions trigger the indicator again.
 See Figure 6.